shriharivish/shriharivish.github.io/_projects/7_project.md

 <h4>Model Implementation</h4>

 The network has been grouped into three parts consisting of two, two and three convolutional layers separated by max pool layers between them.
 The features obtained after the seventh convolutional layer have been flattened and densed into a 1000-dimensional layer.
 This layer is used by the sigmoid function for the binary classification.
-The number of strides on the convolutional layers have been set to two with additional padding to prevent loss in features.
-Relu activation function has been used for non-linearization of the feature vector and helps in faster learning as it can easily back propagate the errors and have a constant gradient.
+The number of strides on the convolutional layers have been set to two with additional padding to the prevent loss of features.
+Relu activation function has been used for non-linearization of the feature vector and helps in faster learning as it can easily backpropagate the errors and have a constant gradient.
 Max pooling layers have been used to reduce the spatial size of the feature vector.
 In doing so the max pooling layers reduce the number of parameters and reduce the computational time and space of the following layers.

 <div class="img">
         {% include figure.html path="assets/img/kk_nn.jpg" title="Neural Network Implementation" class="img-fluid rounded z-depth-1" %}